-However, in a push-pull type system (selections 1 or 2 from table 8); a purely proportional response at the output is likely more desirable than a PI or PID response.
+However, in a push-pull type system (selections 1 or 2 from Table 8); a purely proportional response at the output is likely more desirable than a PI or PID response.
 As the feedback signal goes farther away from the target, the motor should run faster to bring it back in alignment sooner.
-As the signals start to converge, however, the motor should slow down so as to not overshoot the target.
+As the signals start to converge, however, the motor should slow down to not overshoot the target.
 For this reason, the "PID Integral Coefficient, Ki" and the "PID Derivative Coefficient, Kd" should be set to zero to get a P-only response.
 The "PID Gain Coefficient, G" can be adjusted to change the error versus speed response of the system.

 In this type of control, the direction of the motor will be determined by the delta error (difference) between the target/setpoint value and the feedback signal.
-Options 1 and 2 in table 8 are identical in everyway expect for which direction the motor will rotate when the error is positive or negative.